 Getting a divorce is already a stressful situation.
 Adding in complex property division matters to your divorce can add to your feelings of uncertainty about your future financial security.
 One of the best things you can do to protect yourself from costly mistakes in a high-net-worth divorce is not seeking experienced legal counsel.

-At Gille Kaye Law Group, PC, our Pasadena divorce lawyers are dedicated to winning maximum monetary awards and protecting your best interests.
+At Gille Kaye Law Group, PC, our Pasadena lawyers are dedicated to winning maximum monetary awards and protecting your best interests.
 Our team includes a Certified Family Law Specialist that can handle complex asset division in high-net-worth divorces.
-Not only can we help uncover hidden assets, but our Pasadena divorce attorneys can assist in valuing your assets to make sure you receive a favorable outcome in your divorce.
+Not only can we help uncover hidden assets, but our Pasadena attorneys can assist in valuing your assets to make sure you receive a favorable outcome in your divorce.